craigahobbs/hobbs-family-cookbook/recipes/BigSandwich.md

 saran wrap.
 Refrigerate until ready to slice.

 The big sandwich, ala the Seinfeld show, became a favorite in our family for casual dinners.
-The kids often requested it when Craig and I were going out for the evening.
+The kids often requested it when Craig S. and I were going out for the evening.